St Luke's Church, Douglas

-St Luke's Church is an Anglican church located in Douglas, County Cork, Ireland.
-It is dedicated to Luke the Evangelist.
+St Luke's Church is a Church of Ireland (Anglican) church in Douglas in Cork, Ireland.
+Built c.
+1875 on the site of an earlier 18th century church, it is dedicated to Luke the Evangelist.
 Originally a chapel of ease for the parish of Carrigaline, population growth led to Douglas being made a parish in its own right.
-It is part of the Douglas Union of Parishes, in the Diocese of Cork, Cloyne, and Ross.
+It is part of the Douglas Union of Parishes, in the Diocese of Cork, Cloyne and Ross.
+The church is included in the Record of Protected Structures maintained by Cork City Council.

 History

 Originally constructed in 1786 as a chapel of ease to Carrigaline, by 1875 Douglas had experienced population growth to the extent that Douglas was made a separate parish.
-It was consecrated that same year.
-The chapel was substantially rebuilt that year, to the designs of Cork engineer Osborne Cadwallader Edwards.
+A new church was completed, on the site the original 18th century chapel, and was consecrated that same year.
+The rebuilt church was designed by Cork engineer Osborne Cadwallader Edwards.
 In 1885, the nave was lengthened and a tower and spire were added, designed by William Henry Hill.

 Sir John Arnott and Dr Richard Caulfield are among those interred in St Luke's graveyard.
+A plaque to Hugh Lane, the Cork-born director of the National Gallery of Ireland who died in the Sinking of the Lusitania, was erected in the church by his sister in 1915.

 Architecture

-The building was designed by Osborne Cadwallader Edwards.
-The church is cruciform.
-Some of the building's stained glass windows were designed by William Burges.
+The 19th century building was designed by Osborne Cadwallader Edwards.
+The church is cruciform, and its transepts have projected gable-fronted porches.
+The broached hexagonal spire is built with ashlar limestone.

+Some of the building's stained glass windows were designed by William Burges, and the church's pipe organ is attributed to the JJ Binns company of Leeds.